Ox (programming language)

 Ox is an object-oriented matrix programming language with a mathematical and statistical function library, developed by Jurgen Doornik.
 It has been designed for econometric programming.
 It is available for Windows, Mac OS X and Linux platforms.

 The downloadable console version of Ox is free for academic use.
 A commercial version is available for non-academic use.
 According to its documentation, it should be cited whenever results are published.

 The programming environment for econometric modelling OxMetrics is based on Ox.
+The environment also includes packages such as: PcGive, Autometrics, G@rch, Mulcom, and Ssfpack.